void-sign/noesis-extend/CONTRIBUTING.md

 If your changes affect Core integration:

 1. Make a PR to the Noesis Core repository if needed
-2. Reference any Noesis Core PR in your Noesis-Extend PR
+2. Reference any Noesis Core PR in your Noesis Hub PR
 3. Ensure your changes respect the optional nature of Core integration
 4. Test functionality both with and without Core present